 With none of the security bits programmed the code in the program memory can be verified.
-If the encryption table is programmed, the code will be encrypted when verified.
-When only security bit 1 (see Table 11) is programmed, MOVC instructions executed from external program memory are disabled from fetching code bytes from the internal memory, EA is latched on Reset and all further programming of the EPROM is disabled.
+When only security bit 1 (see Table 12) is programmed, MOVC instructions executed from external program memory are disabled from fetching code bytes from the internal memory, $\overline{\text{EA}}$ is latched on Reset and all further programming of the EPROM is disabled.
 When security bits 1 and 2 are programmed, in addition to the above, verify mode is disabled.